Radrdotfun/radr-http-434-private-payment-proof/docs/architecture-overview.md

-# Architecture overview for HTTP 434 in ShadowPay
+# Architecture overview for HTTP 434 Private Payment Proof Required

-This document explains how HTTP status code `434 Private Payment Proof Required` fits into the ShadowPay payment architecture and how it works together with `402 Payment Required` and other status codes.
+This document gives a high level view of where HTTP status code `434 Private Payment Proof Required` fits in a system that uses private payment proofs.

-The goal is to give API and backend engineers a mental model of where 434 sits in the full stack:

-- HTTP layer
-- ShadowPay API and SDK
-- ZK proof system
-- Solana escrow and settlement
+The focus is:

+- How 434 relates to 402 Payment Required
+- How 434 fits into a typical request flow
+- How to layer private payment logic without polluting business code
+- How protocol specific profiles, such as ShadowPay, plug into the core model

 ---

-## 1. Layers in the ShadowPay architecture
+## 1. Layers in a private payment aware architecture

-ShadowPay payment flows with HTTP 434 can be viewed as four cooperating layers.
+A typical architecture that uses HTTP 434 can be viewed in four layers.

 1. HTTP and application layer
-   - Your REST or GraphQL API endpoints
+   - REST or GraphQL endpoints
    - HTTP status codes and JSON responses
-   - Route level configuration for payment gating
+   - Route level flags that say whether a resource is payment protected

-2. ShadowPay integration layer
+2. Payment integration layer
-   - ShadowPay server client (for example `@shadowpay/server`)
-   - ShadowPay schemas for invoices and escrows
+   - Code that knows how to talk to a private payment system
-   - Mapping between your business resources and ShadowPay payment entities
+   - Mapping between application resources and payment contexts
+   - Handling of invoices, subscriptions, and entitlements

 3. Proof and verification layer
-   - Groth16 circuits and verifying keys
+   - Logic for generating and verifying private payment proofs
-   - Merkle tree commitments and nullifiers
+   - Management of commitment trees, nullifiers, or similar structures
-   - Local proof generation in the client or agent
+   - Local verification or calls to an external verifier
-   - Server side proof verification

-4. Solana and on chain state
+4. Ledger or settlement layer
+   - Underlying ledger such as a blockchain or traditional payment rail
-   - Escrow PDAs and merchant accounts
+   - Escrow accounts or balances that back the proofs
-   - Token transfers and deposits
    - Optional settlement and withdrawal flows

-HTTP 434 sits at layer 1 and gives a standard signal from layer 1 down into layers 2 and 3.
+HTTP 434 lives at layer 1.
+It is the signal from the HTTP layer that a private payment proof is required.
+The actual proof system and ledger details belong to layers 3 and 4 and are defined by protocol specific profiles.

 ---

-## 2. High level flow with 402 and 434
+## 2. Relationship between 402 and 434

-A typical ShadowPay integration for a paywalled endpoint looks like this.

-1. Client calls an API route that is ShadowPay protected.
-2. Server checks for a valid ShadowPay proof on the request.
-3. If no invoice or payment context exists, server may respond with `402 Payment Required` and include invoice information.
+In a private payment system you can separate two phases:

+1. Creating and funding a payment context
+2. Presenting a private payment proof to access a resource

+The two HTTP status codes map naturally to these phases:

+- `402 Payment Required`
+  Means there is no suitable payment context yet.
+The client must create or fund one.

+- `434 Private Payment Proof Required`
+  Means a suitable payment context exists but a private payment proof is missing or unusable for this request.

+A typical combined flow:

+1. Client calls a payment protected endpoint with no prior setup.
+2. Server responds with `402` and describes how to create or fund a payment context.
-4. Client uses ShadowPay SDK to create or fund an invoice and possibly deposit funds into an escrow PDA on Solana.
+3. Client uses a payment protocol to create and fund that context.
-5. Client uses ShadowPay SDK to generate a private payment proof for that invoice or escrow.
+4. Client generates a private payment proof tied to that context.
-6. Client retries the original request and attaches the proof using ShadowPay headers or body fields.
+5. Client retries the original request and attaches the proof.
-7. If the proof is missing, server responds with `434 Private Payment Proof Required`.
-8. If the proof is present but invalid, server responds with a more specific code such as `422` or `409`.
+6. Server either accepts the proof and returns `2xx` or rejects it with a more specific status such as `422` or `409`.
-9. If the proof is valid, server processes the request and returns `2xx` success.

-You can think of 402 as the signal "start a payment session" and 434 as the signal "present the private payment proof".

-Some systems will use only 434 if invoices and payments are created entirely out of band.
+Some deployments skip 402 entirely and use 434 alone when payment contexts are established out of band.

 ---

-## 3. Where 434 lives in a request lifecycle
+## 3. Request lifecycle with HTTP 434

-For a given HTTP request, the lifecycle in a ShadowPay aware service usually looks like this:
+For a single HTTP request to a payment protected resource, the lifecycle usually looks like this:

-1. Routing
+1. **Routing**
-   - Incoming request is routed to a handler.
+   - Request is matched to a handler.
-   - Handler or middleware marks the route as ShadowPay protected.
+   - Route metadata marks it as payment protected.

-2. Proof inspection
+2. **Proof inspection**
-   - Middleware inspects `X-ShadowPay-*` headers and optionally JSON body.
+   - Middleware or filters inspect headers and optionally the body for proof material.
-   - If no proof and no waiver, middleware returns `434` with a description of what is required.
+   - If proof is missing, server returns `434 Private Payment Proof Required` with a response body describing what is needed.
-   - If proof fields exist, request proceeds to verification.
+   - If proof is present, the request moves to verification.

-3. Proof verification
+3. **Proof verification**
+   - Server validates syntax and encoding of proof fields.
-   - Server side integration calls a ShadowPay verifier module or service.
+   - Server calls verification logic or an external verifier for cryptographic checks.
-   - Verifier decodes proof, nullifier, merkle root, invoice id, and scheme.
-   - Verifier checks merkle root, verifies the Groth16 proof, checks nullifier uniqueness, and validates invoice state.
-   - Verifier returns a structured result such as `OK`, `INVALID`, `DOUBLE_SPEND`, `TIMLOCK`, `ESCROW_LOCKED`.
+   - Server checks replay protection (for example nullifier reuse).
+   - Server validates any additional conditions such as expiry or usage limits.

-4. Decision
+4. **Decision and mapping**
-   - If result is `OK`, the request is allowed to proceed to business logic.
+   - If verification passes, the request is allowed to reach business logic.
-   - If result is not `OK`, the server maps the result into an HTTP status code:
+   - If verification fails, the server maps the error into an HTTP status code such as:
-     - `INVALID` -> `422 Unprocessable Content`
+     - `422 Unprocessable Content` for invalid or malformed proofs
-     - `DOUBLE_SPEND` -> `409 Conflict`
+     - `409 Conflict` for double spend conditions
+     - `423 Locked` for locked funds
-     - `TIMLOCK` -> `425 Too Early`
+     - `425 Too Early` for timelock conditions
-     - `ESCROW_LOCKED` -> `423 Locked`
-     - Other conditions -> `428 Precondition Required` or application specific errors.
+     - `428 Precondition Required` for missing funding or similar

-5. Business logic
+5. **Business logic**
-   - Handler sees that payment is proven and can safely perform actions such as:
-     - Serving model outputs or content
-     - Enqueuing jobs or tasks
-     - Writing records
-     - Emitting webhooks
+   - Handler executes application specific code with the knowledge that payment has been privately proven.
+   - Handler may also log which payment context was used.

-434 is therefore a gate at step 2 in this lifecycle.
+HTTP 434 is the explicit gate at step 2 when a proof is required but not yet provided.

 ---

-## 4. HTTP status code mapping in ShadowPay
+## 4. Status code taxonomy in a private payment system

-The ShadowPay profile uses the following status codes in a payment aware architecture.
+To keep behavior predictable, it is useful to reserve certain status codes for specific classes of payment related errors:

 - `402 Payment Required`
-  No invoice or payment session yet.
-Client must create or fund an invoice.
+  No payment context yet.
+Client must initiate payment.

 - `434 Private Payment Proof Required`
-  Payment system exists, but a private payment proof is missing from the request.
+  Payment context exists or is assumed to exist.
+Client must present a private payment proof.

 - `422 Unprocessable Content`
-  Proof is malformed, incomplete, or fails cryptographic verification.
+  Proof was present but could not be processed or verified.
+For example wrong format or cryptographic failure.

 - `409 Conflict`
-  Nullifier or invoice has already been used, indicating replay or double spend.
+  Proof indicates a state conflict, such as reuse of a nullifier or already consumed entitlement.

 - `423 Locked`
-  Funds exist but cannot be used yet due to escrow or lock conditions.
+  Funds or entitlements exist but cannot be used yet due to a lock or hold.

 - `425 Too Early`
-  Time based condition such as timelock or subscription window has not been reached.
+  Time based condition not yet satisfied.
+For example a timelock or subscription window.

 - `428 Precondition Required`
-  Required pre payment step is missing, such as initial escrow funding.
+  A prerequisite step such as funding an escrow account has not been completed.

-This HTTP level taxonomy mirrors the internal ShadowPay state machine and makes private payment behavior visible to clients in a standard way.
+This mapping keeps payment specific concerns visible at the HTTP level while allowing the underlying payment protocol to evolve.

 ---

-## 5. Integration points in a typical backend
+## 5. Integration points in typical backends

-To add ShadowPay and 434 into an existing backend, you usually modify three main areas.
+To integrate HTTP 434 into an existing backend, most systems need to change three areas.

-1. Configuration
+1. **Configuration**
-   - Mark which routes require ShadowPay payment.
+   - Define which routes are payment protected.
-   - Configure required schemes and currencies, for example `shadowpay_v1` and `USDC`.
-   - Optionally configure mappings such as resource to invoice template.
+   - Attach configuration such as required payment scheme, currency, pricing model, or context mapping.

-2. Middleware or filters
+2. **Middleware or filters**
+   - Implement a reusable component that:
-   - Add a middleware that checks for proof headers on protected routes.
+     - Checks for proof fields.
-   - Return `434` with a JSON body when proof is missing.
+     - Returns `434` when proof is missing.
-   - Call a verifier module when proof is present.
+     - Invokes verification logic when proof is present.

-3. Business logic hooks
+     - Maps verification results to HTTP status codes.

+3. **Handler context**
-   - Attach the verified invoice id and proof context to the request or context object.
+   - Attach verification results such as the payment context id to the request context.
-   - Use that context for logging, metering, and audit.
-   - Avoid mixing payment concerns into core business logic.

-This keeps payment concerns contained and allows you to adopt ShadowPay incrementally.
+   - Let business logic trust that payment has been proven without handling cryptography or ledger interaction directly.

+This separation allows teams to maintain payment logic independently from application features.

 ---

-## 6. Interaction with Solana and on chain state
+## 6. Example profile: ShadowPay on Solana

-HTTP 434 itself is chain agnostic, but in the ShadowPay profile it is tightly aligned with Solana on chain state.

-- Escrow PDAs hold user funds for invoices or subscriptions.
-- ShadowPay circuits commit to balances and deposits that live on Solana.
-- Nullifiers are derived from commitments that are linked to on chain state, without exposing address level details.
-- Verifier modules may query Solana RPC or an indexer to confirm that escrow accounts are funded or settled.

-The architecture keeps the boundaries clear:

-- HTTP 434 indicates missing proof at the API surface.
-- ShadowPay verifier checks cryptographic proofs and nullifiers.
-- Solana state is used to anchor those proofs in an objective ledger.

----

-## 7. Summary

-In the ShadowPay architecture:

-- `402` starts payment sessions when needed.
-- `434` is the precise signal that a private payment proof must be attached.
-- `409`, `422`, `423`, `425`, and `428` classify specific failure modes.
-- ShadowPay SDKs and verifiers connect HTTP semantics to ZK proofs and Solana state.
+The core 434 status code is protocol neutral.
+Concrete payment systems define their own profiles that specify how proofs and contexts are carried over HTTP.

-This structure lets you plug ShadowPay into existing HTTP APIs with minimal changes while gaining a clear and standards friendly story for private payments on Solana.
+ShadowPay is one such profile for private payments on Solana.
+In the ShadowPay profile:

+- Proofs are carried using headers such as:
+  - `X-ShadowPay-Proof`
+  - `X-ShadowPay-Nullifier`
+  - `X-ShadowPay-Merkle-Root`
+  - `X-ShadowPay-Invoice-Id`
+  - `X-ShadowPay-Escrow-Account`
+  - `X-ShadowPay-Scheme`

+- A `434` response includes a JSON payload with fields like:
+  - `proof_type`, `payment_scheme`, `invoice_id`, `currency`, `amount`, and optional metadata.

+- Verification logic ties proofs to Solana escrow accounts and uses nullifiers to prevent replay.

+For details of the ShadowPay profile, see:

+- `specs/shadowpay-http-434-profile.md`
+- The example implementations in the `examples/` directory

+These documents show how to apply the generic architecture described above to a concrete zero knowledge payment system while remaining compatible with the core semantics of HTTP 434.